P-ks/World-capital-guess/README.md

 ## Features

-- **Country to Capital Quiz**: Guess the capital city based on the given country name.
+- **Country to Capital Quiz**: Guess the capital city based on the provided country name.
 - **Scoring System**: Tracks of correct and incorrect answers based on those points will be rewarded.